One Second After: Adaptation

 The option for the film rights to One Second After was initially sold to Warner Bros., but has subsequently expired.
 As of August 2011, a new option was being negotiated with another unknown studio.

 In November 2021 the TV rights for the book series were licensed MPI Original Films.
 J. Michael Straczynski is involved with the production and will be writing the pilot.
+Filming is set to begin in Bulgaria in September 2025.
+Scott Rogers is directing the picture, with Forstchen serving as an executive producer.

 Sequels

 A sequel, One Year After: A John Matherson Novel, was released on September 15, 2015.
 The plot premise is: "One Second After was a dire warning of what might be our future...and our end.
 Now, One Year After returns to the small town of Black Mountain, and the man who struggled so hard to rebuild it in the wake of devastation-John Matherson.
 It is a thrilling follow-up and should delight fans in every way."

-The third book in the trilogy, The Final Day: A John Matherson Novel, was released on January 3, 2017.
+The third book in the series, The Final Day: A John Matherson Novel, was released on January 3, 2017.
 In this book, it is revealed that only 30 million Americans survived up to this time.
+A fourth book in the series, ‘’Five Years After: A John Matherson Novel’’, was released on August 22, 2023.